-DAY 2 - Stykkisholmur
+DAY 2 - Stykkishólmur, Iceland

-As we reach the west region of Iceland, you will understand why this area is known as \i The Sagaland\i0.
-Take your time to explore Stykkishólmur's diversity with lava and rock formations, glaciers, volcanic activity and hot and cold springs.
+As we reach the west region of Iceland, you will understand why this area is dubbed The Sagaland.
+Take your time to explore Stykkishólmur's diversity with lava and rock formations, glaciers, volcanic activity, and hot and cold springs.
 Participate in a range of exciting excursions such as kayaking and hiking.

-DAY 3 - Denmark Strait
+DAY 3 - Crossing the Denmark Strait

 We leave Iceland behind and sail across the Denmark Strait to reach Greenland.
-The Denmark Strait connects the Greenland Sea to the Erminger Sea and this crossing was used by the Vikings to migrate from Iceland to South Greenland some 1,000 years ago.
-The Denmark Strait was also a WWII battleground, the British naval ship - the HMS Prince of Whales - fought the largest German battle ship, the Bismarck, which was attempting to reach the North Atlantic in order to attack the allied merchant marine.
+The Denmark Strait connects the Greenland Sea to the Irminger Sea.
+This crossing was used by the Vikings to migrate from Iceland to South Greenland some 1,000 years ago.
+They calculated their distance to land by tracking the direction of flight of sea birds.